mrstallion/fchat-rising/readme.md

 *   Preview mode should allow detaching from the main window
 *   Split chat view
 *   Improvements to log browsing
-*   Highlight ads from characters most interesting to you
 *   Fix broken BBCode, such as `[big]` in character profiles
-*   Ad cache, so you can find your chat partners ads easily (channel names too)
 *   Which channels my chart partner is on?
-*   Profile doesn't scroll back up

 # F-List Exported